the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-composition.md

 ## React Component Composition

-The concept of component composition is one of React's more powerful features.
-Essentially we'll discover how to use a React element in the same fashion as an HTML element, with an opening and closing tag:
+Essentially a React application is a bunch of React components arranged in the shape of a tree.
+When you learned about initializing components as elements in JSX, you have seen how they are used like any other HTML element in JSX.
+However, until now we have only used them as self-closing tags.
+What if there could be an opening and closing tag instead for React elements too?
+Entering the concept of component composition:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~